 HBO Go is only available to existing HBO TV subscribers, so if you’ve not got an account you can’t get this service anyway.
 The library of content is basically the same as what is offered in HBO Now, and doesn’t include the extra content that’s offered with HBO Max.

-If you plan on investing in a HBO TV subscription, then HBO Go is completely free of charge.
+If you plan on investing in a HBO TV subscription, or already have one, then HBO Go is completely free of charge.
+However, according to Deadline HBO will gradually fade this service out in the US and merge existing users into the HBO Max platform.

 Price: Free for existing HBO cable subscribers, not obtainable for non-subscribers